PAY RANGE: 13

 POLICE COMMUNICATIONS DISPATCHER

 This is police emergency radio communications work at the full performance level.
-Employees work on assigned shifts operating a variety of communications equipment for receiving and transmitting information to departmental units.
-Employees in the class are responsible for receiving, screening and processing calls from the general public and police personnel, determining the priority level of requests for services, collecting and disseminating pertinent information from callers and dispatching the appropriate resources to the incident.
-Accessing and maintaining the security of highly sensitive materials is an important aspect of this job.
-Work is performed under the supervision of an administrative or technical superior.
+Employees work on a rotating shift operating a variety of communications equipment for receiving and transmitting information to departmental units.
+Employees in the class are responsible for receiving, screening and processing calls from the public and police personnel, determining the priority level of requests for services, collecting and disseminating pertinent information from callers and dispatching the appropriate resources to the incident.
+Accessing and maintaining the security of highly sensitive materials is significant to the work.
+Work is performed under the supervision of a uniformed officer.

 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-1. Employees in the class must perform full performance police emergency radio communications work on an assigned shift
+1. Employees in the class must perform full performance police emergency radio communications work on a rotating shift.

-· Must be able to maintain state and national fingerprint-based background check clearance as required by the Federal Bureau of Investigation’s (FBI) Criminal Justice Information System (CJIS) Security Policy.
+2. Employees in the class must maintain annual state and national fingerprint-based background check clearance as required by the Federal Bureau of Investigation’s (FBI) Criminal Justice Information System (CJIS) Security Policy.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

-Answers incoming calls from the general public; ascertains the nature and determines the seriousness of such calls by extracting pertinent information from distressed callers; re-routes and otherwise disposes of those not requiring emergency police department response; selects proper situation codes and types pertinent information into a computer terminal keyboard; determines nature of pertinent comments to place in text section of terminal input format.
+Answers incoming calls from the general public; determines the nature and urgency of such calls by extracting pertinent information from distressed callers; re-routes and otherwise disposes of calls not requiring emergency police department response; selects proper situation codes and enters pertinent information into a computer; determines nature of pertinent comments to place in text section of terminal input format.

 Keys codes into terminal keyboard to display incoming call information; selects from available patrol officers displayed on terminal screen to dispatch; relays over a variety of radio bands data to selected vehicles; selects alternative patrol officers according to protocol and judgment when regular patrol officers are unavailable; selects disposition codes to clear jobs; reads daily reminder bulletins over police dispatch radio for uniformed officers.

-Receives requests for information from police district units and other agencies such as the status of stolen vehicles and missing persons; utilizes computer terminals and systems commands to access police information networks, including the National Crime Information Center (NCIC) database, to retrieve data in response to information requests; ensures the security and confidentiality of the information consistent with applicable laws and regulations.
+Receives requests for information from police district units and other agencies such as the status of stolen vehicles and missing persons; utilizes computer terminals and systems commands to access various police information networks and databases, including the National Crime Information Center (NCIC) database, to retrieve data in response to information requests; ensures the security and confidentiality of the information consistent with applicable laws and regulations.

-May instruct and advise trainees, both non-uniformed and uniformed, in techniques and procedures of computer-assisted dispatch system; may conduct refresher training sessions for experience personnel.
+Instructs and advises trainees, both non-uniformed and uniformed, in techniques and procedures of a computer-assisted dispatch system; may conduct refresher training sessions for experienced personnel.